-Our experience has shown that integrating Design for Manufacture and Assembly (DFMA) concepts early into the design cycle, or Early Involvement of DFMA (EI-DFMA) can lead to significantly higher cost savings - between 25% and 40% at the component level.
-DFM analysis also identifies cost avoidance measures, helping to further reduce expenditure.
+Based on our industry experience, integrating Design for Manufacture and Assembly (DFMA) concepts early into the design cycle, or Early Involvement of DFMA (EI-DFMA) can lead to significantly higher cost savings - between 25% and 40% at the component level.
+DFM analysis also identifies cost avoidance opportunities.